-C. The Board shall render its vote publicly and in writing.

-1. The final written decision should include the rationale and basis used for a school closure.

-2. The written decision shall address the impact of the proposed closing on the factors set forth in Maryland law.
-3

-3. There shall be notification of the final decision by the Board to the community in the geographic attendance area of the school to be closed and the school(s) impacted by the relocation of students.

-4. The final decision shall include notification of the right to appeal to the State Board of Education as identified in Maryland law 4 and Board Policy 105 Appeal and Hearing Procedures.
+- C. The Board shall render its vote publicly and in writing. - Except in emergency circumstances, the decision to close a school shall be announced at least 90 days before the date the school is scheduled to be closed, but not later than April 30 of any school year.
+An emergency circumstance is one where the decision to close a school because of unforeseen circumstances cannot be announced at least 90 days before the date a school is scheduled to close or before April 30 of any school year. - 2.
+The final written decision should include the rationale and basis used for a school closure. - 3.
+The written decision shall address the impact of the proposed closing on the factors set forth in Maryland law.
+3 - 4.
+There shall be notification of the final decision by the Board to the community in the geographic attendance area of the school to be closed and the school(s) impacted by the relocation of students. - 5.
+The final decision shall include notification of the right to appeal to the State Board of Education as identified in Maryland law 4 and Board Policy 105 Appeal and Hearing Procedures. - D. Disposition of Real Property

+If, with the approval of the state superintendent, a county board finds that any land, school site, or building no longer is needed for school purposes, it shall inform the county council and comply with requirements under Maryland law.
+5

+Cross-reference Board Policy 108 Unused School System Property